mojaloop/finance-portal-ui/README.md

   * Customise logging
   * Support compression of (especially) responses
 * Lint in circle CI- fail on bad lint
+* Currently getting the FSP list in two places in the UI, FundsManagementTab and SettlementsTab.
+We should use the [Context API](https://reactjs.org/docs/context.html) or just get the FSP list at a higher level in the app.
+* Some components fetch data on every load- we should cache that.
+For example, going to the payment file tab, leaving it, then returning to it causes a fetch to occur again.
+It would be better if this didn't happen.
+Might need a state management lib for this later on :(.
+Could use meiosis.

 # Create-React-App default README follows